jon-harper/OmniBox/docs/development.md

 ---
 title: The OmniBox Story
-summary: Gallery for the initial release of OmniBox.
+summary: A short history of OmniBox
 authors: Jon Harper
 date: 2022-08-04
 ---

 ## The Requirements

+### Hardware

-Enclosed 3D printing requires controlling more hardware than comes with a typical 3D printer:
+Enclosed 3D printers require more hardware than a basic 3D printer:

 - Lighting
-- Webcam
-- Thermistor (temperature sensor)
-- Temperature-controlled exhaust fan
+- Webcam(s)
+- Enclosure thermistor
-- Always-on filtration fan
+- Exhaust fan (temperature-controlled)
+- Filtration fan(s)

 ### Isolation From Heat

-Most electronics will overheat in the 50C (120F) or higher ambient temperatures of a well-insulated enclosure.
-I printed my first of Steve Burcham's cases to remove my electronics from such heat; OmniBox is derived from his work.
+Most electronics will overheat in the 50C (120F) or higher air temperatures common in enclosures.
+The developer printed his first of [Steve Burcham's cases][bgdog] to remove electronics from such heat; OmniBox is derived from his work.

+### Room for Growth

+3D printers have electronics cases generally no larger than they need to be; this makes expansion difficult (or impossible without a second electronics case).

+OmniBox instead encloses all of your electronics in one place.

 ### Flexibility and Accessibility

-Devices like fans and lights--and Raspberry Pis!--need a buck converter lower the voltage from a 3D printer's power supply.
-My cases soon were cramped with bucks.
-Each one mounted on a tray above the microcontroller unit (MCU); wiring changes to the MCU required that I first remove up to three buck converter trays.
+The developer (as of this writing) has assembled over 25 OmniBoxes, with at least two for each release.
+The case is designed to put the most frequently accessed components within immediate reach and minimize wasted effort.

+Zip tie anchors are positioned throughout the case to aid organization and keep it neat.

 ### Ample Room

-After I discovered BIGTREETECH's Octopus in another project, I wanted a case for it.
-The Octopus does not fit the cases I had already printed; I also had several ideas to improve upon Steve's case.

-With these requirements and goals in mind, I decided to design my own case.
+The release of MCUs with 8 stepper sockets increased the possible size of MCU boards.
+The MCU tray mount has plenty of clearance on all sides to allow for oversized boards like the BIGTREETECH Manta M8P to fit without feeling cramped.

 ## Early Development Gallery